Sam Worthington

 Acting Career

-Sam started acting in films during his studies, albeit in small roles in TV series.
-However, in 2000, he landed the lead role in the comedy "Bootmen," centered around the conflict between dance-loving brothers who fall for the same girl.
+Sam began his acting career during his studies, starting with small roles in TV series.
+But in 2000, he landed the lead role in the comedy "Bootmen," about the conflict between dance-loving brothers who fall for the same girl.

 Sam Worthington in the movie 'Bootmen'